pombase/website/src/docs/datasets/index.md

 ### Miscellaneous files

- - [Counts of pombe publications per journal per year](https://www.pombase.org/data/documents/journal_count_with_year.xlsx) (Excel format - includes only publications in PomBase)
+ - [Counts of pombe publications per journal per year](https://www.pombase.org/data/documents/journal_count_with_year.xlsx) (Excel format - includes only publications in PomBase up to March 2025)

 -------
   **Note:** *S. pombe* files are no longer available from the old